 Choosing fresh, high-quality ingredients let the flavors shine in this recipe.
 The veggie broth is seasoned with garlic, thyme and a hint of red pepper flakes for a little heat.
 There’s a good amount of veggies from the onions, carrots and kale, and protein from the navy beans.
 The soup gets finished off with lemon juice which adds a bright acidity as well as providing vitamin C which is necessary for your body to absorb the iron in the kale and white beans.
 It’s just as delicious as it is nourishing.

-Soups are such a great dish to meal prep for the week ahead.
+This kale and white bean soup is great for meal prep.
+In general, soups are perfect to meal prep for the week ahead.
 They are pretty effortless and flexible enough to work with the ingredients you have on hand.
 Spending a little time batch cooking a nutrient-dense soup makes eating well during the week easy.
 You have a prepped lunch to take with you or a healthy home-cooked meal waiting for you after a long day.
 Another beauty of meal prepping a large batch of soup is that as it sits in the fridge the flavors mingle and intensify, making it even more delicious over the next few days.

 Nourished by Nutrition Facts